 For more information on CLB listeners, please see CLB Listener Overview.

 - A listener (i.e., listening protocol:port) can be configured with multiple domain names, and a domain name can be configured with multiple URL paths.
 Select a listener or domain name and click + to create a new rule.

-On the "Listener Management" page, select and expand the listener just created and select the domain name and URL path, and the IPv6 information of the CVM instance bound to the URL path will be displayed on the right.
+- On the "Listener Management" page, select and expand the listener just created and select the domain name and URL path, and the IPv6 information of the CVM instance bound to the URL path will be displayed on the right.
 Click Bind.

-In the pop-up box, select the CVM instance, set the default Nginx service port to 80, set the weight (10 by default), and click OK.
+- In the pop-up box, select the CVM instance, set the default Nginx service port to 80, set the weight (10 by default), and click OK.

-After the CVM instance is successfully bound, perform the following:
+- After the CVM instance is successfully bound, perform the following:

-Please check whether the port status is "healthy"; and if yes, please proceed to Step 4.
+- Please check whether the port status is "healthy"; and if yes, please proceed to Step 4.
 Test IPv6 CLB.

-After configuring an IPv6 CLB instance, you can verify whether the architecture takes effect by checking whether different domain names and URLs under a CLB instance can access different real servers, i.e., checking whether the content-based routing feature is available.
+After configuring an IPv6 CLB instance, you can verify whether the architecture takes effect by checking whether different domain names and URLs under the CLB instance can access different real servers, i.e., checking whether the content-based routing feature is available.

 Use a client with IPv6 public network access capabilities to access the domain name or IPv6 address of the CLB instance.
 If it can properly access the web service of the CVM instance, the IPv6 CLB instance is working normally.